-Budgeted cost: £ [insert amount]
+Budgeted cost: £11,812

-Activity Evidence that supports this approach Challenge number(s) addressed Therapeutic support provided by partners At the bus provides support small group support for 48 pupils Y1-6.
+Activity Evidence that supports this approach Challenge number(s) addressed Therapeutic support provided by partners 'At the bus' provides support small group support for 50 pupils and families Y1-6.
 Place2Be support 6 pupils 1:1.
-Place 2 Talk drop in counselling Y4-6 Evidence shows: 1:1 - 61% of pupils difficulties had less impact on their learning 4 4 West London Zone program Evidence shows: 75% of young people at risk have improved their mental health 78% of young people at risk have improved their social skills 4 4 Daily fruit All children across the school will be given a daily piece of fruit during the year.
+Place 2 Talk drop in counselling Y4-6 Evidence shows: Children who have social and emotional difficulties in school and at home are now equipped with strategies to better manage their own emotional needs or have the tools to ask for support.
+4 West London Zone program Evidence shows: 82% of young people at risk have improved their mental health.
+73% of young people at risk have improved their social skills.
+4 Daily fruit All children across the school will be given a daily piece of fruit during the year.
 This has a positive impact on the children's wellbeing and overall health.
-4 .
 4

-Total budgeted cost: £ 264,145
+Total budgeted cost: £277,000